saewoonam/audio/README.md

   * pyqt (not sure this will be included automatically by pyqtgraph)

 ## Soundcard hangs
-  * On mac, the soundcard make get hung...
+  * On mac, the soundcard may get hung...
 This commands resets it
     ```sudo killall coreaudiod```